workloads/tooling/README.md

 export NO_COLOR=1 && make
 ```

-## Author Information
+## Contributors

-This repository is maintained by the contributors listed on [GitHub](https://github.com/workloads/tooling/graphs/contributors).
+For a list of current (and past) contributors to this repository, see [GitHub](https://github.com/workloads/tooling/graphs/contributors).

 ## License

 Licensed under the Apache License, Version 2.0 (the "License").

-You may obtain a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+You may download a copy of the License at [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an _"AS IS"_ basis, without WARRANTIES or conditions of any kind, either express or implied.

 See the License for the specific language governing permissions and limitations under the License.